afeld/computing-in-context/index.md

 Similarly, it is common practice to use code snippets found on the internet; these sources must be cited.

-Students are more than welcome to share approaches and code snippets in the Discussions, so long as they aren't giving the full solution away.
+Students are more than welcome to share approaches and code snippets in [Ed Discussions][ed], so long as they aren't giving the full solution away.

 Students may post the Projects publicly (on GitHub, LinkedIn, etc.), since they're open-ended.
-Other assignments (with "correct answers") cannot be posted publicly, to avoid cheating in future semesters.
+Other assignments (with "correct answers") cannot be posted publicly, to prevent other students from cheating.
 You are, however, more than welcome to share any of your work with specific people, such as future employers.

 #### Generative AI